George Shearing

-Biography

 Early life

 Born in Battersea, London, Shearing was the youngest of nine children.
 He was born blind to working-class parents: his father delivered coal and his mother cleaned trains in the evening.
 He started to learn piano at the age of three and began formal training at Linden Lodge School for the Blind, where he spent four years.

 Though he was offered several scholarships, Shearing opted to perform at a local pub, the Mason's Arms in Lambeth, for "25 bob a week" playing piano and accordion.
 He joined an all-blind band, Claude Bampton's Blind Orchestra, during that time, and was influenced by the records of Teddy Wilson and Fats Waller.
 Shearing made his first BBC radio broadcast during this time, after being befriended by Leonard Feather, with whom he started recording in 1937.

 In 1940, Shearing joined Harry Parry's popular band.
 Around 1942 he was recruited by Stéphane Grappelli (domiciled in London during World War II) to join his band, which appeared at Hatchets Restaurant in Piccadilly in the early years of the war, and subsequently toured as "the Grappelly Swingtette" from 1943 onward.
 Shearing won six consecutive Top Pianist Melody Maker polls from this time onward.
 Around that time he was also a member of George Evans's Saxes 'n' Sevens band.